 Museums conjure up many images, mostly involving displays of objects.
-But the real lifeblood of a museum is not only in the things it collects.
-The lifeblood of a museum is the people who immerse their time and talents in the work of the museum.
+But the real lifeblood of a museum is not only in the things it collects, but in the people who immerse their time and talents in the work of the museum.

 At the Western Development Museum, along with a handful of dedicated staff, museum work is accomplished by thousands of extra hands.
 The hands belong to over 500 volunteers who generously support Saskatchewan heritage every day, every year.